 INSERT INTO command from that external table into a fact table or dimension table.
 The

 INSERT INTO command must run on a general purpose engine.
 After the data is available in fact and dimension tables, you can run analytics queries over those tables using any engine.
 Although it’s possible, we don’t recommend running analytics queries on external tables.
-For more information, see CREATE EXTERNAL TABLE.
+For more information, see CREATE EXTERNAL TABLE and Using AWS roles to access S3.

 To create an external table